SmartContractSecurity/SWC-registry/README.md

 ### Scope of Weaknesses

 SWCs are concerned with weaknesses that can be identified within Solidity code of a smart contract.
-Weaknesses in 'smart contract adjacent' code are not be included.
+Weaknesses in 'smart contract adjacent' code are not covered.
 For example, the [gas siphoning attack](https://github.com/SmartContractSecurity/SWC-registry/pull/140) occurs in wallet code, and should be protected against in wallet code.